Contributor & Owner: Joe Salling:

 - Construction: When I graduated High School, I was an employee of my sisters boyfriend.
 He was a home builder who could build a home from the ground up.
 In a short period of time I was well versed in the skills of wiring and plumbing (some of which my dad had already taught me but Taylor -the owner of the company, helped me to tie all of my knowledge together).
 I still use these skills today when there is a problem in our house.

-- Business Owner – Auto Detail Shop: When I was first out of the service, I had some good days and bad days.
+- Business Owner – Auto Detail Shop: When I was first out of the service, I had some good days and bad days with the old feet.
 At that time, I was able to start up an auto detail shop with a friend.
 There were many challenges with owning your own business and also learning the tools of the trade.
 You really need to know how to detail a car quickly and understand what works and what does not.
 Customers sometimes thought you could shine the rust and restore the paint that was too far gone.
 Many good lessons learned about life and also how to keep a car looking it’s best.

 - Sales Medical Equipment: I had a great opportunity to work at a medical video company as a sales rep for the South East.
 So I hit the road – my experience with audio and video equipment and computers at the time helped me to quickly understand laparoscopic cameras (our main line of sales).
 I was also from time to time grateful to sit in @ Duke Medical to watch the cameras in use.
 If you have never seen a skilled surgeon using one of these devices it is a marvel to behold.